-That’s why it's critical for employers to hire people with problem solving skills, especially for roles that require dealing with complex business challenges, tight deadlines, and changing variables.
+That’s why employers must hire people with problem-solving skills, especially for roles that require dealing with complex business challenges, tight deadlines, and changing variables.
 A good example is when you have to hire leaders in the workplace.

 These candidates possess a combination of analytical, creative, critical thinking skills and a high level of attention to detail.
 As a result, they will quickly identify problems when they arise and identify the most effective solutions.
 They’ll also identify the factors and forces that might have caused the problem and instigate changes to mitigate future challenges.

 Active listeners are generally great problem solvers.
-They are able to listen to those around them to gather the information needed to solve the problem at hand.
+They can listen to those around them to gather the information needed to solve the problem at hand.
 They recognize the importance of valuing others’ opinions and experiences to help understand why the problem occurred and the best course of action to remedy it.

-Analytical thinkers are able to identify the logical reasons why a problem occurred, what the long-term effects of the issue could be, and identify how effective different solutions might be in order to select the most practical one.
+Analytical thinkers can identify the logical reasons why a problem occurred, what the long-term effects of the issue could be, and identify how effective different solutions might be to select the most practical one.

-Creative thinkers are able to balance their analytical skills with creative solutions.
+Creative thinkers can balance their analytical skills with creative solutions.
 Creative thinking skills allow individuals to uncover innovative and progressive solutions to problems.
-They’re able to provide new perspectives, and provide imaginative and experimental solutions to all kinds of problems.
+They’re able to provide new perspectives and provide imaginative and experimental solutions to all kinds of problems.

 Problem solvers should also possess great communication skills.
 The ability to effectively relay complex information thoroughly yet succinctly is a huge benefit for employers working in fast-paced environments.

 Those with problem-solving skills will also possess the ability to make decisions and be confident in them.
 This is important, as most problem-solving steps involve making firm decisions to provide a successful outcome.